How to really measure operator gradients in ADAPT-VQE: Main results

-In this subsection, we show that grouping qubit pool operators instead of Hamiltonian operators leads to only ${\cal O}(N^5)$ gradient measurements instead of ${\cal O}(N^7)$.
-The lack of $Z$ Paulis and the constant Pauli weights of qubit pool operators prompt us to move away from the usual heuristics used for Hamiltonian term grouping and find a deterministic way to arrange them into commuting sets.
-For any four distinct qubit indices $i,j,k,l$, the double-like qubit pool operators (which dominate in number for larger systems) are $iY_iX_jX_kX_l$ and $iX_iY_jY_kY_l$, for all permutations of the qubit indices which give 8 distinct operators.
-To differentiate the two types of operators we will refer to them as $YXXX$ and $XYYY$ operators for brevity.
-It is easy to see, as in the case of the 8 subterms in Eq.~\eqref{eq:two-body-term}, that each of these operators fails to commute with every other on an even number of qubits, therefore all 8 commute.
-However, due to the non-transitive nature of commutation, combining pool operators in this way prevents alternative ways in which they can be grouped; for example combining $iY_iX_jX_kX_l$ with $iX_iX_jX_kY_l$, makes $iY_iX_jX_kX_{l+1}$ ineligible for addition to the set.
-This implies that in each commuting set we would have at most $8\frac{N}{4}$ pool operators (for $N$ divisible by 4), and the number of sets would once again scale as $\mathcal{O}(N^3)$.
+In this subsection, we show that combining qubit pool operators instead of Hamiltonian terms leads to only ${\cal O}(N^5)$ sets of mutually commuting observables instead of ${\cal O}(N^7)$.
+The simple form, lack of Pauli $Z$ strings, and uniform weights of qubit pool operators prompt us to move away from the usual heuristics used for Hamiltonian term grouping and seek a deterministic way to arrange them into commuting sets.

+For any four distinct qubit indices $i,j,k,l$, the double-like qubit pool operators (which dominate in number for larger systems) are $iY_iX_jX_kX_l$ and $iX_iY_jY_kY_l$, for all permutations of indices, which give 8 unique operators.
+It is easy to see that each of these operators fails to commute with the rest on an even number of qubits, therefore all 8 commute.
+However, due to the non-transitive nature of commutation, if we group together some or all of these 8 pool operators into a single mutually commuting set, this precludes alternative, more efficient groupings; for example, combining $iY_iX_jX_kX_l$ with $iX_iX_jX_kY_l$, makes $iY_iX_jX_kX_{l+2}$ ineligible for addition to the set.
+This implies that in each commuting set we would have at most $\mathcal{O}(N)$ pool operators, and the number of sets would once again scale as $\mathcal{O}(N^3)$.
 Can we do better by using qubit-wise commutation?
-Since the $YXXX$ operators have one $Y$ Pauli and 3 $X$ each, one obvious way to arrange them into $N$ qubit-wise commuting sets would be to keep the index of the $Y$ Pauli fixed in each set and allow the $X$ indices to vary freely.
-In each set, we will call the fixed index the anchor.
-That is, we form a set $\{iY_1X_jX_kX_l\}$ with anchor qubit 1, another one $\{iY_2X_jX_kX_l\}$ with anchor qubit 2, etc. Similarly partitioning the $XYYY$ operators (anchored on the $X$ indices) implies that we can arrange \textit{all} $\mathcal{O}(N^4)$ double-like qubit operators as well as their commutators with a single pivot Pauli string (from the Hamiltonian) into only $2N$ commuting sets.
-This is illustrated in Fig.~\ref{fig:singlepivot}.
-Since the number of Hamiltonian terms scales as $\mathcal{O}(N^4)$, we can arrange all observables required for the evaluation of the commutators of the Hamiltonian with all $\mathcal{O}(N^4)$ qubit operators into only $\mathcal{O}(N^5)$ commuting sets.
-The single-like operators can be readily accommodated into the double-like sets: e.g., the $iY_1X_2$ operator can enter both the $YXXX$ set anchored or qubit 1 and the $XYYY$ set anchored on qubit 2.
-Taking sums of the qubit pool gradients gives us the qubit excitation pool gradients.